waffledood/learn-sql/README.md

 ```

 ### BETWEEN
-THe BETWEEN logical operator is used to match from a range of values.
+The BETWEEN logical operator is used to match from a range of values.
 Note:
 - BETWEEN operator is always coupled with the AND operator
 - the bounds for BETWEEN is inclusive (meaning `BETWEEN 10 AND 20` is equals to `>= 10 AND <= 20`)